hudeifayusuf/udagram/README.md

 ## Project Title - Deploy a high-availability web app using CloudFormation
 This project deploys the infrastructure and application for an Instagram-like app from the ground up.
 You will begin with deploying the networking components, followed by servers, security roles and software.
-To verify the web app is working, [click here!](http://serve-WebAp-1A4UPMDVQDBDF-1234618749.us-east-1.elb.amazonaws.com)
+To verify the application is working, [click here!](http://serve-WebAp-1A4UPMDVQDBDF-1234618749.us-east-1.elb.amazonaws.com)

 ### Infrastructure Diagram